Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Mixed-state conversion

-meaning that $\mathcal{S}^\rho$ is a valid asymmetry monotone for any state $\rho$.
+meaning that $\mathcal{Q}^\rho$ is a valid asymmetry monotone for any state $\rho$.

-The asymptotic discontinuity of QGT is inherited by $\mathcal{S}^{\rho}$, as they coincide for pure states, implying that extending its monotonicity to an asymptotic setting requires careful consideration.
-Nevertheless, as an extension of Proposition~\ref{prop:converse_part}, an upper bound of the distillable asymmetry can be proven by using Lemma~\ref{lem:asymptotics_norm_asymmetric}. \begin{thm}[Upper bound on distillable asymmetry] Let $U,U'$ be projective unitary representations of a Lie group $G$ on finite-dimensional Hilbert spaces $\mathcal{H}$ and $\mathcal{H}'$.
-For any state $\rho$ and pure state $\phi$, it holds
+The asymptotic discontinuity of QGT is inherited by $\mathcal{Q}^{\rho}$, as they coincide for pure states, implying that extending its monotonicity to an asymptotic setting requires careful consideration.
+Nevertheless, as an extension of Eq.~\eqref{eq:converse_part_statement}, an upper bound of the distillable asymmetry can be proven by using Eq.~\eqref{eq:asymptotics_norm_asymmetric}. \begin{thm}[Upper bound on distillable asymmetry] Let $U,U'$ be projective unitary representations of a Lie group $G$ on finite-dimensional Hilbert spaces $\mathcal{H}$ and $\mathcal{H}'$.
+For any state $\rho$ on $\mathcal{H}$ and pure state $\phi$ on $\mathcal{H}'$, it holds